Rajshree-Nagane/AddToCart/README.md

 #AddTocart

-It is built using HTML, CSS, and Jquery.
+It is built using HTML, CSS, and Javascript

 <a href="https://rajshree-nagane.github.io/AddToCart/"><strong>➥ Live Demo</strong></a>